Calculating Your Credit Score: Breakdown with 5 Key Factors

 5. Types of Credit Used (10%)

 Creditors are interested to see if you have experience handling different kinds of credit.
 Even though this part of your credit score makes up 10% of the total, it is the least significant unless you don’t have much other information on your credit report.
-Even though the credit scoring system looks for different types of credit, you shouldn’t go around applying for different types of credit to try to improve your score in this area.
+Even though the credit scoring system looks at a credit mix, you shouldn’t go around applying for different types of credit or credit card accounts to try to improve your score in this area.
 Only open credit accounts as you need them.
 This part of the credit score is likely in place to help identify people who abuse credit or people who apply for every credit card that comes in the mail.
 If you focus on being responsible with your credit, this part of your score will most likely take care of itself.

 The weighting of each key factor that we have outlined applies to the majority of consumers—but it doesn’t apply to everyone.
 If you don’t have much information on your credit report or if you have new credit, then the credit scoring system will weigh these factors a little differently.
 The system may also alter the weighting of each factor for people with different kinds of credit histories.
 The weightings presented here are the best estimates that can be given for the majority of the population.